Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 Dimensions have to be created in the interface first: https://dap.amsterdam.nl/analytics/#/[PIWIK_ID]/settings/custom-dimensions/.
 Each dimension gets an integer index, to which we refer in our code.
 This index is shared between session and non-session dimensions, so 1 could be a session dimension, 2 could be a non-session dimension, etc.

 Add the new dimension to `src/types/piwik.ts`.
+See: https://help.piwik.pro/support/reports/custom-dimension/

+#### The criteria for logging session dimensions

+A session dimension is often not related to a specific action.
+If that is the case, we can log them on start up and when the app comes to the foreground.
+See `src/hooks/piwik/useLogGeneralAnalytics.ts`.
+Note that you can log session dimensions multiple times.
+E.g. the mtric "user has given location permission" should be logged on start up/foreground, but can also be updated immediately after the user gives his/her permission in a dialog.

 ## Tracking screens

 The screen tracking is integrated in the React Navigation (see: `src/hooks/navigation/useHandleNavigationStateChange.ts`)

-## To do:
-- PBI for `trackScreen`: use `SCREEN_TITLE_PARAM_KEY` param to set variable screen titles, so they can be logged
-- TASK: allowList/sanitization for name and dimensions
-- TASK: define custom dimensions, both in Piwik and in enum (`src/types/piwik.ts`), also ongoing
-- TASK: define categories and actions in enums (`src/types/piwik.ts`), also ongoing